mido/mido/docs/why_mido.rst

 Type and Value Checking
 ------------------------

 Working directly with the bytes is also error prone.
-For example, data bytes are integers and have a valid range of 0..127, while lists can store any Python object.
-If you make a mistake in your computation of a data value, you won't know it until it blows up in some unrelated part of your program.
+While MIDI data bytes have a valid range of 0..127, the size of Python integers is only limited by how much memory is available.
+If you make a mistake in your computation of a data value, it could easily travel around undetected until it blows up some seemingly unrelated part of your system.
+These kinds of errors are tricky to track down.

 Mido messages come with type and value checking built in.
 This happens when you assign to an attribute: